Background blur

 Key Takeaways

-• True intelligence lies beyond logic, accessible through practices like yoga and meditation.
+• Intelligence extends beyond logic, encompassing intuition and deeper understanding accessed through practices like yoga and meditation.

 📝In-Depth Guide